The State Transportation Investments law established the Strategic Mobility Formula, which allows the N.C.

 Improvement Plan – the first developed with the Strategic Mobility Formula –

-consisted of 1,073 projects in all 100 counties and across all modes of
+consisted of 1,073 projects distributed over all 100 counties and across all modes of

 transportation and supported about 300,000 jobs.

 That's 300 more projects (a 273 percent increase)

 and 126,000 more jobs (a 172 percent increase) than the old funding